crpietschmann/portfolio/_imports/_posts/2010-10-02-silverlight-embed-ironrubydlr-scripting-within-xaml-using-ivalueconverter-and-custom-usercontrol.markdown

 }
 .csharpcode .lnum { color: #606060; }</style>

-<p>One thing to not about the above usage code, is that you must use <em>xml:space=”preserve”</em> when embeding the IronRuby/DLR scripts.
+One thing to not about the above usage code, is that you must use <em>xml:space=”preserve”</em> when embeding the IronRuby/DLR scripts.
 This will ensure the line breaks are preserved in the resulting string.
-Without it the code will not run, since the IronRuby syntax depends on those line breaks.</p>
+Without it the code will not run, since the IronRuby syntax depends on those line breaks.

 <h3>DLRScriptValueConverter - IValueConverter</h3>

-<p>This value converter is really simple, and allows you to specify ConvertScript and ConvertBackScript to allow the value converter to convert in two way mode.</p>
+This value converter is really simple, and allows you to specify ConvertScript and ConvertBackScript to allow the value converter to convert in two way mode.

-<p>Also, as you’ll see from the code, you could make this value converter work with both IronRuby and IronPython, as the Language property suggests.
+Also, as you’ll see from the code, you could make this value converter work with both IronRuby and IronPython, as the Language property suggests.
 Although, for this simple example, the only supported language is IronRuby.
-To support IronPython it’s just a matter of instantiating the appropriate ScriptEngine class to Execute the script with.</p>
+To support IronPython it’s just a matter of instantiating the appropriate ScriptEngine class to Execute the script with.

 <pre class="csharpcode"><span class="kwrd">using</span> System;
 <span class="kwrd">using</span> System.Windows.Data;